apache/iceberg/site/docs/spec.md

 A schema can optionally track the set of primitive fields that identify rows in a table, using the property `identifier-field-ids` (see JSON encoding in Appendix C).

 Two rows are the "same"---that is, the rows represent the same entity---if the identifier fields are equal.
-However, uniqueness of rows by this identifier is not guaranteed or required by Iceberg because it is needlessly inefficient in some cases.
-Reasonable steps to enforce uniqueness are the responsibility of processing engines.
+However, uniqueness of rows by this identifier is not guaranteed or required by Iceberg and it is the responsibility of processing engines or data providers to enforce.

-Optional fields can be used as identifier fields.
-Identifier fields may be nested in structs but may not be nested within maps or lists; a nested identifier field is considered null if it or any parent struct is null.
-For identifier comparison, null is considered equal to itself.
+Identifier fields may be nested in structs but cannot be nested within maps or lists.
+Float, double, and optional fields cannot be used as identifier fields and a nested field cannot be used as an identifier field if it is nested in an optional struct, to avoid null values in identifiers.

 #### Reserved Field IDs